frenchie4111/frenchie4111.github.io/_posts/2020-05-27-Coding-Standards-Whitespace.md

 subject: Simple vertical whitespace rules that will make any code easier to read
 tags: Coding mike8
 layout: post_plain
+type: Technology
 ---

 An often overlooked style element of code is the tactical use of vertical whitespace.
 Just like in writing, whitespace can be used in code to separate code into related chunks and create a better reading experience.
 In this post I will define a ruleset you can use in your style guidelines to help standardize your whitespace usage.